manateelazycat/lsp-bridge/README.md

 - [ ] Code action
 - [ ] Inline Value
 - [ ] JavaSctipt different code blocks use different language servers
-- [ ] Support completionItem/resolve to implement auto-import for volar

 ### Features that won't be supported